lake-wg/authz/draft-ietf-lake-authz.md

 |            CoJP response           |                              |
 |
 ~~~~~~~~~~~
-{: #fig-cojp title="Use of draft-selander-lake-authz with CoJP." artwork-align="center"}
+{: #fig-cojp title="Use of draft-ietf-lake-authz with CoJP." artwork-align="center"}

 ## Network Discovery